cypress-io/cypress/docs/source/faq/index.md

 ```

 {% note info  %}
-You can create multiple Record Keys for a project, or delete existing ones from our [Dashboard](https://on.cypress.io/dashboard).
+You can create multiple Record Keys for a project, or delete existing ones from our {% url 'Dashboard' https://on.cypress.io/dashboard %}.
 {% endnote %}

 You can also find your Record Key inside of the **Settings** tab.